 What are the books you would consult in handling my military pension division case?

 Military Retirement Benefits in Divorce, by Marshal Willick (Am.
 Bar Assn.
 1998), and The Military Divorce Handbook, by Mark E. Sullivan (Am.
 Bar Assn., 3rd Ed.
 2019).

 You’d better hope so, if the going gets rough.
 With the exception of a couple dozen truly qualified military divorce attorneys, most lawyers do associate co-counsel.
 The rules of professional conduct in all states require that a lawyer associate competent co-counsel when he or she does not have the expertise necessary to handle the problem.

-Only when the SBP is to cover the spouse or former spouse who is receiving part of the pension - it would not be deducted if a different spouse or former spouse is covered.
+Only when the SBP is to cover a spouse who is not receiving part of the pension.
+It is always deducted if the former-spouse beneficiary is also receiving a share of the pension.

 If the pension division order awards a percentage of retired pay to the spouse of a still-serving member, what will the “disposable retired pay” be - gross retired pay or gross less any cost for SBP and any VA waiver?

 Another trick question.
 No good attorney would answer “gross retired pay.”
 Some might choose the second alternative.
 The correct answer is the second alternative, but adjusted to account for the hypothetical retired pay of the servicemember as of the date of divorce.
 See 10 U.S.C.
 1408 (a)(4)(B).